Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 ⏩ Users are directly synchronized with the HRIS.
 HR and IT no longer have to do this transmission/transcription work (which can avoid typos).

-- time-saving for IT teams
+- a gain in time for IT teams

 - process standardization